Top 5 PJT Restructuring (RSSG) Interview Questions

 How can you block a POR?

 Of course, the POR can still go through via a cram down (when the court gets involved and approves the plan despite a block).
-However, this is very rare as the court generally likes to set guard rails and keep a distance from the infighting that naturally occurs in a restructuring.
+However, this is very rare as the court generally likes to set guard rails and keep a distance from the infighting that naturally occurs in an in-court restructuring.

 A bond has a current price of $70, a 5% coupon, and matures next year.
 What is the YTM?
 Will the YTM be higher or lower if the bond matures in two years?